 Under Oklahoma law, there is no limit on the amount of economic damages that can be awarded in a personal injury lawsuit.

-Compassionate and Effective Personal Injury Lawyers in Oklahoma City
+Compassionate and Effective Oklahoma City Personal Injury Lawyers

 If you or a loved one is recovering from an injury caused by someone else, you know how challenging the emotional and financial consequences can be.
 Whether the injury was caused by a car accident, a defective product, or nursing home abuse, it’s important to know that you may be eligible for financial compensation from the liable party.
 If you are thinking about pursuing a personal injury case in Oklahoma City, the Carr & Carr team of expert attorneys can help.